Skip to main content

 4 mentions Positive Neutral Negative

-The graphics of the game are criticized for their low quality, stemming from the RPG Maker engine, which lacks full HD support and customization options.
+The graphics of the game are criticized for their low quality, with the RPG Maker engine struggling in fullscreen and lacking HD support or customization options.
 Reviewers noted an inconsistency in the art style between backgrounds and characters, describing the visuals as reminiscent of a low-budget JRPG rather than a polished indie title.

 • “Vintage, but not too much pixelated graphics.”